seap-udea/iWander/README.md

 * The output files from the main programs have as suffix the name of the wanderer, eg. wanderer-Oumuamua.csv, candidates-Oumuamua.csv.

+* We have included new rules to makefile: all, cleandata, cleanall.

 Acknowledgements
 ----------------